-International applicants must submit all standard application materials outlined on the How to Apply page.
+International applicants must submit all standard application materials outlined on the Apply page.
 HDS requires original official documents in the original language, and a notarized/certified translation of all materials that are not in English.
 All other materials must be submitted in English.

 English language proficiency